 This post contains some affiliate links for your convenience.
 Click here to read my full disclosure policy.

-I recently became a huge fan of Amy Howard’s One Step Paint (her version of chalk paint).
-I painted my kitchen table (click HERE for the tutorial) with this paint, and I used her Matte Sealer (which is similar to a polycrylic).
+The second time around I used Amy Howard’s One Step Paint (her version of chalk paint).
+Awhile back, I painted my kitchen table (click HERE for the tutorial) with this paint, and I used her Matte Sealer (which is similar to a polycrylic).
 It has held up so well, and it is so easy to wipe down the table!

 I gave everything two coats of paint (allowing the first coat to completely dry before I added the second coat) and finished with a couple coats of the sealer.

-I applied this the matte sealer the same way I applied the paint.
+I applied this the matte sealer the same way I applied the paint but you can also use a water-based sealer like a polycrylic (found at any hardware store).

 I have already noticed such a difference between the sealer and the wax.
 Now when my kids sit at the bar, I don’t have to worry as much.
 All the dirt they kick up can now be easily wiped away!